gvwilson/fiction/santas/index.md

 rather than sewing or gluing.
 And a while after that,
-Finner could tell that the hints were about to become a number six talk from his father,<span class="sidenote">Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every third sentence starting, "Your mother and I think…"</span>
+Finner could tell that the hints were about to become a number six talk from his father,<span class="note">Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every third sentence starting, "Your mother and I think…"</span>